ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 Because garbage collection does not solve the deeper underlying problem:
 _resource management_.
 Performance differences aside
-(performance can mean different things in different scenarios and there are a lot of myths surrounding GC performance — I don’t want to go down that rabbit hole here), a garbage collector only manages memory.
+(there are many different metrics for performance and even more myths surrounding those
+— I don’t want to go down that rabbit hole here), a garbage collector only manages memory.
 This works well for memory,